michaelbromley/angular-social-demo/README.md

 This is a project which aims to illustrate how to enable rich social media sharing of your AngularJS app.
 This was created to accompany a talk on the same subject I am giving at the [Vienna AngularJS meetup on 30th June 2014](http://www.meetup.com/AngularJS-Vienna/events/186829962/)

+#### A working demo of the following implementation can be found [here](http://www.michaelbromley.co.uk/experiments/angular-social-demo/), and all the code is contained in this repo.

 ## Background

 When sharing a link on social media website such as Facebook and Twitter, the site will send a crawler to the URL being shared in order to scrape data from it to make the